YoungY620/all-in-one-microservice/README.md

 the other instances are similar, like `run-consumer` `run-provider` `run-gateway`.

-You can also build specific one by running `run build-*` to refresh its target.
+You can also build specific one by running `make build-*` to refresh its target.

 To clean targets and logs: